An Exploration of Power Spectral Density Estimation

 Multiplication of Low-Level Data

-The most commonly used method involves the multiplication of low level data.
+The most commonly used method involves the multiplication of low-level data.
 With this method, the controller runs the test on a product at a low level (below demand) while generating and averaging the PSD.
 The controller uses the averaged PSD of the low-level test, multiplies that averaged PSD by the amount of the level change, and presents the data as if it had been measured at full level—using the results of one test for another.
 From this starting point, this method then continues averaging.
-This method is inaccurate, since it assumes that the ramped-up data will be a factor-multiple of the lower level data, thereby assuming that the behavior of the product at high-level would exactly mimic that of the product at low-level.
+This method is inaccurate because it assumes that the ramped-up data will be a factor-multiple of the lower-level data, thereby assuming that the behavior of the product at a high level would exactly mimic that of the product at a low level.
 This is not a justifiable assumption, since during changes in level the product being tested cannot be expected to exhibit behavior exactly like that of behavior at a lower level.
 Further, this method masks the true behavior of the product at a higher level, which undermines the very purpose of a vibration test.
 This method can mask data so much that, although the PSD generated by this method indicates resonances within tolerance limits, the product being tested may actually be experiencing resonances well outside the abort limits.
 This method is clearly inadequate and even deceptive.
-To demonstrate this, a modified NAVMAT test was run on a lawn mower blade, with the control accelerometer positioned near the tip of the blade (Figure 1).
+To demonstrate this, a modified NAVMAT test was run on a lawnmower blade, with the control accelerometer positioned near the tip of the blade (Figure 1).

 Non-Updating of the PSD